stewartOser/GHPMath/README.md

 - Access the resources of your choice from that folder

 ## File Structure
-- Folders are labeled by year
+- Year
-- Subfolders to those are labeled by class
+    - Class
-- Subfolders to those are labeled by Majors or Minors
+        - Group
-- Subfolders to those are labeled by Day
+            - Day